FindMySchool LogoFindMySchool

 The school's atmosphere reflects Ofsted's observation that behaviour is "exceedingly high quality."
 Staff and students describe a place where relationships are respectful, where pupils feel supported, and where ambitious work is expected as the norm rather than the exception.
 The house system, the pastoral structure through which form tutors know students closely, appears to work effectively.
 Students seem engaged rather than passively compliant.
 In assemblies and school communications, there is genuine celebration of achievement across academic and non-academic domains.

-In 2024 GCSE examinations, Hinchley Wood achieved strong outcomes that place the school in the top tier nationally.
-45% of all grades reached 9-7 (the top two grades), well above the England average of 54%, which represents the highest-achieving students.
-The average Attainment 8 score was 60.5, a metric measuring the average grade across a pupil's best eight subjects; this exceeds national benchmarks significantly.
+In the 2025 GCSE dataset, Hinchley Wood achieved strong outcomes that place the school in a high national band.
+52.1% of published GCSE grades reached 9-7, reflecting a strong top-grade profile.
+The average Attainment 8 score was 64.5, a metric measuring the average grade across a pupil's best eight subjects.
 Equally important, the school's Progress 8 score of 0.68 indicates that students made well above-average progress from their starting points, a key indicator that the school adds genuine value regardless of intake ability.

-The school ranks 499th nationally for GCSE outcomes (FindMySchool data), placing it in the top 11% of schools in England and second among Esher's secondary schools.
-This is a position the school has held consistently.
+The school ranks 459th nationally for GCSE academic outcomes out of 3,895 schools (FindMySchool data), placing it around the top 12% of schools in England and 1st among Esher's secondary schools.
 The curriculum structure is traditional and academic: pupils study English, Mathematics, Science (separately, not as a combined award) and a broad range of humanities and arts choices.
 Up to 10% of sixth form entrants may be selected for musical ability, and music scholarship is a visible strand of entry criteria.

-In 2024 A-level results, 65% of grades achieved A*-B, compared to the England average of approximately 47%.
-This strong performance across the sixth form reflects both the quality of teaching and the high expectations placed on students.
-The school ranks 442nd nationally for A-level outcomes (FindMySchool data), placing it in the top 17% of schools in England.
+In the 2025 A-level dataset, 60% of grades achieved A*-B. This strong performance across the sixth form reflects both the quality of teaching and the high expectations placed on students.
+The school ranks 604th nationally for A-level academic outcomes out of 2,549 providers (FindMySchool data), placing it around the top quarter of schools in England.
 Over 350 students enroll in instrumental lessons and music clubs, demonstrating the serious engagement with music across the age range.

 Twenty subjects are available at A-level, with students regularly progressing to Russell Group universities.
 In 2024, 68% of leavers progressed to university, with one student securing an Oxbridge place.
 Whilst Oxbridge entry is modest in absolute terms, the school's core strength lies in preparing students for competitive university places across the Russell Group and beyond.